These yarns are American grown Columbia wool, spun in the USA by Imperial Yarn, and hand painted here at Edgewood Garden Studio.

-These skeins are in shades of green and rust.
+These skeins are in shades of blue, purple and navy.

 Each colorway in this series of yarns is named for a character in Norse mythology.
-Alfrik is a dwarf, and like most dwarves, a notable craftsman.
+Bara is a wave maiden, who might be seen dancing on top of the sea.

 A word about Columbia sheep.
 They were one of the first developed in the US.
 Starting in 1912, Lincoln and Rambouillet sheep breeds were crossed and selectively bred to produce a good wool and meat breed adapted to Western range conditions.
 Today, they are found throughout the country.